jeanmarcjones/reactnd-project-myreads/README.md

 ```

 * query: `<String>`
-* maxResults: `<Integer>` Due to the nature of the backend server, search results are capped at 20, even if this is set higher.
+* maxResults: `<Integer>` Due to the nature of the backend server, search results are capped at 20, even if this is set
+higher.
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.
 * These books do not know which shelf they are on.
 They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.
+You'll need to make sure that books have
+the correct state while on the search page.

-## Important
-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Contributing

-This repository is Jean-Marc Jones personal project.
+This repository is a personal project.
 Therefore, pull requests will not be accepted.

+## Licence

+This project is licensed under the Unlicense license.